 A CV is a professional document used to showcase a job seeker’s accomplishments and career expertise.
 Like a resume, a CV allows you to demonstrate to a prospective employer that you have the qualifications needed for a particular job or position so when jobs hiring takes place, you will be high up on their list as a prospective employer.
 The CV, or curriculum vitae (which means “course of life” in Latin), requires much more detail than a resume, however.
 As the Latin translation suggests, it has to be comprehensive enough to summarize an entire career trajectory.

 Let’s take a closer look at CVs: how they differ from resumes, who needs them, and how to write one.
 Or, if you’re ready to write and need a solid foundation, check out our CV templates.

 What’s the Difference Between a CV and a Resume?

 While CVs and resumes are both job documents, they do different things.
-Most any career expert will tell you that a resume should offer a quick snapshot of how your qualifications fit a particular job call.
+Most career experts will tell you that a resume should offer a quick snapshot of how your qualifications fit a particular job call.
 Content should be brief (approx. 1 page), skimmable (creating a favorable impression in 6 seconds or less), and results-oriented (focused on your quantifiable successes).
 A CV, on the other hand, offers a summary of your entire professional career.
 It should communicate to readers the depth of your unique expertise.
 CVs aren’t tailored to specific positions to the extent that resumes are, and they can be several pages long and include brief narrative components.
 In addition to highlighting what you’ve accomplished, your CV should showcase how you think and what you know.

 Who Needs a CV?